Juheon811/Juheon811.github.io/movie.md

   <img src="/img/posts/kbar.png" width="650">
 </p>

-Unlike the U.S. reviews, where highly intense evaluative words dominated, Korean reviews show a mix of evaluative and descriptive expressions.
+Unlike the U.S. reviews, where highly intense evaluative words such as *best* and *perfect* dominate clearly, Korean reviews show a balance between strong emotional terms and contextual expressions.

-Words such as *재밌다* (fun), *좋다* (good), and *감동* (emotion) appear frequently, but many neutral or contextual terms like *시간* (time), *마지막* (last), and *시리즈* (series) are also prominent.
+Words such as *재밌다* (fun), *좋다* (good), *최고* (the best), and *감동* (emotion) appear frequently, indicating clear positive sentiment.
+At the same time, experiential words like *시간* (time), *마지막* (last), and *시리즈* (series) are also prominent.

-This suggests that Korean reviewers often describe their viewing experience in a more contextual and narrative way rather than relying solely on strong evaluative adjectives.
+This suggests that Korean reviewers express emotion clearly, but often within a broader narrative or situational context rather than relying solely on intensifiers.

 ---